CloudAstro/MicroHack/02-sustainable-software-development-green-coding/SolutionGuide/05-Move-to-PaaS-Services.md

 Below you'll find the manual way to create those resources.

-Before you can deploy the movie-app you need to take some additional steps since the movie-app requires a connection to the Cosmos MongoDB database.
+Before you can deploy the todo-app you need to take some additional steps since the todo-app requires a connection to the Cosmos MongoDB database.
 This will be handled via environment variables.
 These values are needed:
-AZURE_COSMOS_DB_NAME
-AZURE_COSMOS_DB_ENDPOINT
-AZURE_COSMOS_DB_KEY
+DATABASE_URL

 You can retrieve them from the Cosmos DB.